The demonstrator will improve data management and analytic capabilities for fisheries by:

 Expanding the Global Record of Stocks and Fisheries (GRSF) Virtual Lab that will contain the results of approved status assessments of fisheries, including those from the Fisheries Atlas.
 GRSF is considered as the key instrument of global fish stock status monitoring and traceability and it aims to be the first global record with uniquely identified stocks and fisheries by consolidating content that exists in various sources.

-Finally it will provide an option for synergy with the thematic Food Cloud initiative by development of exposure of relevant information on fish food and nutrition through the GRSF, either as static information, or dynamically loaded.
+Finally it will provide an option for synergy with the thematic FNS-Cloud project (Food Nutrition Security Cloud) by development of exposure of relevant information on fish food and nutrition through the GRSF, either as static information, or dynamically loaded.